SuLab/wikidatasparqlexamples/README.md

 (Can we convert the query below to use disease ontology instead of the regex?)

+**NOTE**: This query must be executed at sparql.uniprot.org because wikidata does not allow uniprot endpoint as federated query target.

 ~~~sparql
 PREFIX up: <http://purl.uniprot.org/core/>
 PREFIX wdt: <http://www.wikidata.org/prop/direct/>